-Focusing on students, the museum works closely with faculty across various disciplines to fully integrate object-based learning into the curriculum.
-Between 80 and 100 academic courses from 26 different departments utilize the collection annually; bringing more than 1,000 students to learn firsthand from the art on view in the galleries or selected for study in the Landay Teaching Gallery and in the Mirken Education Center.
-Working with the faculty, students can help prepare exhibition texts, and senior studio art majors organize an exhibition of their works in the Davis Gallery.
+Focusing on students, the museum works closely with faculty across various disciplines to fully integrate object-based learning into the curriculum, averaging more than 100 class visits annually in a typical year, by courses ranging from biology to philosophy, the museum is deeply embedded in the liberal arts curriculum at Colby.
+Students learn firsthand from the art on view in the galleries or selected for study in the Landay Teaching Gallery and in the Mirken Education Center.
+Working with faculty, students can help prepare exhibition texts, and senior studio art majors organize an exhibition of their works each year in the Davis Gallery.

-Colby students are encouraged to engage in a variety of pre-professional museum experiences by participation in the museum’s student docent, internship, and work-study programs, as well as through the Student Advisory Board, which is committed to establishing closer connections between the student body and the museum.
+Colby students are encouraged to engage in a variety of pre-professional museum experiences by participating in the museum’s student guide, internship, and work-study programs, as well as through the Museum Student Advisory Board, which is committed to establishing closer connections between the student body and the museum.

 Throughout the academic year, the museum hosts a robust schedule of events, including artist talks, lectures and performances, film screenings, and concerts.
-Frequent partnerships with Colby’s Center for the Arts and Humanities and the Goldfarb Center for Public Affairs and Civic Engagement allow for faculty and student involvement across all areas of study.
-The museum also coordinates special events with its arts and cultural partners in Waterville to extend programmatic offerings throughout the community and brings thousands of area K-12 students to the campus each school year.
+Frequent partnerships with campus partners such as Colby’s Center for the Arts and Humanities and the Goldfarb Center for Public Affairs allow for faculty and student involvement across all areas of study.
+The museum also co-organizes special events with its arts and cultural partners in Waterville to extend programmatic offerings throughout the community and typically brings thousands of Maine K-12 students to the campus each school year.